Tom5521/fsize/README.md

                                   before a progress indicator appears (default 1s) --update                    Automatically updates the program by overwriting the binary and regenerating the completions.
-  -v, --version                   version for fsize
+  -v, --version                   version for fsize -x, --warn-limit int            Indicates the maximum number of warnings that will be printed.
+                                  If it is -1, there is no limit. (default 8) -w, --wildcard                  Switches --ignore & --pattern from regular expressions to wildcard patterns
 ```

 Or by copying one of the